Options For Replacing A Single Missing Tooth at Dr Sajan’s Victoria BC Dental Clinic

 Single Tooth Replacement Options at our Victoria BC Dental Clinic:

-Implants usually provide the most esthetic and longest lasting restoration choice for a single missing tooth.
+Implants usually provide the most aesthetic and longest lasting restoration choice for a single missing tooth.
 At our office, we refer the placement of the implant to a gum specialist.
 The final crown that goes on top is completed in our office.

 Implants are titanium studs that are placed in the bone.
 The titanium stud then has a specialized cover placed on it.
 The implant will need to stay in the bone, undisturbed for 3-4 months.
 During this time, there will be no tooth on the implant.
-A temporary partial denture (a flipper), or an essex retainer (mouthguard with a tooth added in the toothless area) can be made if esthetics are a concern.
+A temporary partial denture (a flipper), or an essex retainer (mouthguard with a tooth added in the toothless area) can be made if aesthetics are a concern.
 Once the implant is healed and fully integrated in to the bone, an impression will be done at our office.
 This impression is then sent to the lab, and the specialized cover is replaced.
 The lab requires approximately 3 weeks in order to make your final implant crown.

 When the implant crown has arrived, we will remove the specialized cover and place an abutment (a small peg that fits in to the implant, which will connect the final crown to the implant).
 We will confirm the fit, and then do the same with the implant crown.